kestra-io/docs/docs/developer-guide/README.md

 ---
 # Developer Guide

-Here, you will find the necessary information in order to develop flows for Kestra.
+Here, you will find the necessary information to develop flows for Kestra.

 More information: